 The 4th Annual Hawaii Food & Wine Festival kicked off last week with “Aloha ‘Aina, Aloha Kai – Love of the Land, Love of the Sea” in Waikoloa on the Big Island.
 The festival concluded this past weekend with 4 big events, with the latter 3 events being sold out—Keiki in the Kitchen: Food, Fitness, & Fun; Corks & Forks; Battle of the Brunch Showdown; and It’s A Food World After All.

 For the first time, children could attend a Hawaii Food & Wine Festival event.
-Coty and I headed to the Honolulu Zoo, the venue for Keiki In the Kitchen: Food, Fitness & Fun this past Saturday.
+We headed to the Honolulu Zoo, the venue for Keiki In the Kitchen: Food, Fitness & Fun this past Saturday.
 At $5 per person, it was a deal in getting to see several renowned chefs and watching live cooking demonstrations by a few of them.
 With the Hawaii Medical Assurance Association (HMAA) sponsoring the event, HMAA members enjoyed free admission.

 Besides the meet-and-greet tent with the famous chefs, cooking demonstrations, and the Kellogg’s and Foodland Healthy Lunchtime Challenge, there was a farmer’s market with a number of local vendors and an area for food trucks.
 Keiki (Hawaiian word for “children”) could also participate in fitness and physical challenges throughout the day.